-Read Psalm 119:71 and answer this question: What is one good thing that can come from afflictions?
+Read Psalm 119:71; Job 22:21-25 and Mark 4:41 and answer this question: What are some good things that can come from afflictions?

 Job did not understand why he was suffering the loss of everything.
 His wife and three friends did not help; they added to his pain with words.
 What can we learn from their poor examples when we see disaster and tragedy strike in someone’s life?
 How should we respond in a way that will help them and not hurt them?